alesgsanudoo/CS-Connect/README.md

   ```bash
   source .bashrc or .zshrc
   ```
-  Now, you can simply type `connect` to run the script!
+  Now, you can simply type `cc` to run the script!
 ---